-- 6.1 CLG currently provide New Burdens Funding of approximately £960k to the Authority by way of a Section 31 Grant, which covers New Dimension training, consumables, USAR Team staffing and the provision of the search and rescue dog. - 6.2 As indicated at paragraph 3.13, CLG is seeking a flexible approach to future funding provision required to support New Dimension Assets transferred to FRAs.
+6.1 CLG currently provide New Burdens Funding of approximately £960k to the Authority by way of a Section 31 Grant, which covers New Dimension training, consumables, USAR Team staffing (36 personnel) and the provision of the search and rescue dog.

+- 6.2 As indicated at paragraph 3.15, CLG is seeking to channel any future funding through a different mechanism to the current Section 31 Grant System required to support New Dimension Assets transferred to FRAs.
 As these proposed funding arrangements have yet to be agreed, no clarity can be provided to the Authority as to the level of any additional funding that may be received as an outcome of proposed changes to the RSG formula. - 6.3 If the Authority was not prepared to sign up to the transfer of New Dimensions Assets, the CLG could transfer the Assets to another FRA which is willing to take ownership and maintenance obligations, in which case the Authority would lose the current £960k annual grant.